hainayanda/HTTPTaskPublisher/README.md

 ### Interceptor

-Sometimes you will need both retrier and adapter like when you are using refresh token mechanism.
-We can create one instance that implement `HTTPDataTaskInterceptor` that actually just a typealias of `HTTPDataTaskAdapter` and `HTTPDataTaskRetrier`:
+Sometimes you will need both a retrier and adapter like when you are using a refresh token mechanism.
+We can create one instance that implements `HTTPDataTaskInterceptor` that is actually just a typealias of `HTTPDataTaskAdapter` and `HTTPDataTaskRetrier`:

 ```swift
 struct MyInterceptor: HTTPDataTaskInterceptor {